Hohenstaufen-Gymnasium: School-leaving qualifications

 Beyond these university entrance qualifications, students may - according to state law - attain lower qualifications in year 9 (Hauptschulabschluss), year 10 (mittlere Reife) and year 11 (Fachhochschulreife).

 Clubs

 Sports

 The school has teams for the 'Youth Training for the Olympics' contest (fencing, tennis, swimming, soccer etc.) and offers extra-curricular training in track and field athletics, swimming, gymnastics, soccer, table tennis and unicycling.

 Music

-The Hohenstaufen-Gymnasium has its own Big Band, Orchestra, Youth Choir, Chamber Choir and String Players Club.
+The Hohenstaufen-Gymnasium has its own Youth Choir, Chamber Choir and String Players Club.

 Social

 The grammar school has teams for the national debating, FIRST LEGO League, young scientists competitions.

+Furthermore a EU-club has been evolving, which helped the HoGy become an Ambassador school of the European parliament and students attending the club frequently attend Erasmus+ events.

 It also has beekeeping, coding, paramedics, typing education, theater, school paper, lounging, meditation/worship and homework clubs.

+Languages

+The HoGy has an Italian club which provides interested students with basic Italian knowledge, it is to be noted that no official language certificate is currently offered to students attending the club.

 Awards

 The school has been awarded the titles of: